 For starters, the tumor now is considered inactive, Johnston said.

 From the bed, Johnston moved to a walker to get around, then to a cane.

-The steroids that used to cause Johnston to have what he called a swollen "moon face" appearance are gone from his treatment and his skin has a pink, healthy appearance.
+The steroids that used to cause Johnston to have a swollen "moon face" are gone from his treatment and his skin has a pink, healthy appearance.

 The days of old, when the muscle-bound Johnston walked around town in intimidating fashion, are coming clear again as tattoos on his large arms peek down from beneath a shirt with the sleeves rolled high on his arms.

 A black necklace holding a silver medallion is tight on his neck, and his goatee and bald head accentuate his presence.
 And he talks with conviction about his recovery and how God, his wife, and his family and friends have been integral in bringing him this far.